Empowering Women: Claiming Healthy Personal Boundaries

 What about you do you absolutely adore?
 This session will offer tools on gaining self-awareness, personal empowerment, and claiming positive messages about ourselves.
 The presenters will be Dove’s Nest’s Speaker Bureau members Carol Hurst, associate professor and social work program director at Eastern Mennonite University, for girls and Brenda Yoder, licensed mental health counselor and author, for women.

-6:00–9:00 PM: Catered dinner, worship with Pastor Andrea Wall (Jesus is a model for boundary setting!), art expression opportunities, and fellowship.
+6:00–9:00 PM: Catered dinner, worship with Pastor Andrea Wall from Bethesda Mennonite Church (Jesus is a model for boundary setting!), art expression opportunities, and fellowship.

 9:00 AM–Noon: Claiming It Now and Taking It Home